spatie/eloquent-sortable/README.md

 MyModel::setNewOrder([3,1,2], 10);
 ```

-You can set a new order without global scopes.
+You can set a new order without global scopes as the fourth argument.

 ```php
 /**